Exploring the franchise oddity that is Jack Sholder’s controversial horror sequel

 Freddy Krueger: There is no Jesse.
 I’m Jesse now!

 Much like the original, there is also a sequel-setting epilogue that not only looks ridiculous, it manages to devalue everything that went before.
 So Jesse and Lisa went through all of that just for Freddy to reappear?
-The murder of Lisa’s friend, Kerry, happens on a school bus full of witnesses, so at least Jesse has an alibi this time.
+The murder of Lisa’s friend, Kerry, happens on a school bus full of witnesses, so at least Jesse has an alibi this time around.
 Unless one of them is dreaming?
-I’ll leave that one up to you to figure out.
+I’ll leave that one up to you to decide.